joshmanisdabomb/loosely-connected-concepts/README.md

  * Hearts and Heart Containers
  * Doom Gauntlet
  * Spreaders and Spreader Interface
+ * Dimensional rift to access classic and pocket edition items.
+ * Roads using connected textures.
+ * Bounce pads.

 ## Plans ##
  * Standalone nuke, nuclear explosion.
  * Missiles with good ballistic movement.
- * Bounce pads and slippery speed block.
- * Roads using connected textures.
  * Rainbow dimension.
+ * Slippery speed block.
  * Wasteland biome (including new Derek boss fight)
  * Ruined cities which can be restored.
- * Dimensional rift to access classic and Bedrock-exclusive items.
  * Computer with sortable storage solutions (physical and remote via "cloud").
  * 2D printer to print item with custom texture in-game.
  * 3D printer to print block with custom texture and model in-game.